findy-network/findy-common-go/memo.md

 - [ ] should we be able to listen one pairwise, and everything what's happening for it.
 Now we can listen our CA, but with gRPC should we be able to listen that too? we can listen one protocol when we are starting it by us with the **Run** function. does this bring more complexity to agency, or not? at least with other languages which don't have same concurrency as Go has it might help?
 - [ ] should we move Aries specific message structs a somewhere generic repo, we don't want to have dependencies to agency, good-one! should we even start to move some stuff out of agency for that same reason?
 - [ ] started: list all secrets like JWT generation key, all enclave keys, ...
-- [ ] use exactly same Cmds as previously, but internally switch to use wallet+key or CA-DID / jwt token, this is the best version!!! have to make a design for the implementation.
+- [ ] use exactly same Cmds as previously, but internally switch to use wallet+key or CA-DID / jwt token, this is the best version!!! have to make a design for the implementation. **Note** this is related to CLI splitting.
 - [ ] we have wrong error handling in bolt database, it reports error when it is not founding data!!
 - [ ] what whould be a good demo?
 - [x] 0: a test in a playground what happens when output interface is assigned to output interface. how it will be from outside?
 DONE: only the interface value is transported which should affect that if you try to change something after the pointer switch you set wrong variable!!